dotnet/core-setup/Documentation/project-docs/how-to-track-changes.md

 ## What git commit was a particular binary built from?

-The git commit hash is appended to the version resource in our binaries.
+The git commit hash is appended to the version resource in many of our binaries.
 You can use any tool that views file versions such as a debugger or filever.

 ## What repo build version has a particular commit I am looking for?